Acknowledging and celebrating different communities, identities, and perspectives.

 Information and events that recognize different communities and groups that tend to be marginalized.

 To build a more inclusive community, we have to recognize incidents of bias and hate that occur toward - and by - our community members.
-Our hope this year is to launch BIRET in collaboration with Conduct and Title IX partners.
+This effort is led by the Bias Education & Response Team.